Godzilla (1998 film): Plot

 An iguana nest is exposed to the fallout of a military nuclear test in French Polynesia.

-In the South Pacific Ocean, a Japanese cannery vessel is suddenly attacked by a giant creature, with only one fisherman surviving.
-Dr. Niko "Nick" Tatopoulos, an NRC scientist, is in the Chernobyl exclusion zone researching the effects of radiation on wildlife, but is interrupted by an official from the U.S. State Department.
-In Tahiti, a mysterious Frenchman questions the traumatized survivor over what he witnessed, who repeatedly replies "Gojira."
-Nick is sent to Panama and Jamaica to study a trail of wreckage leading to the recovered Japanese ship with massive claw marks on it.
+Years later, a Japanese cannery vessel in the South Pacific is suddenly attacked by a giant creature, with only one fisherman surviving.
+While confined in a hospital in Tahiti, the traumatized survivor is visited by a mysterious Frenchman, who questions him over what he witnessed.
+The survivor repeatedly replies "Gojira".

+NRC scientist Dr. Niko "Nick" Tatopoulos is researching the effects of radiation on wildlife in the Chernobyl exclusion zone when he is interrupted by an official from the U.S. State Department who has come to pick him up for a special assignment.
+Nick is sent to Panama to observe a trail of destruction and footprints left by an unknown creature including Jamaica to examine the damaged ship with massive claw marks on it.
 Nick identifies skin samples he discovered in the shipwreck as belonging to an unknown species.
-He dismisses the military's theory of the creature being a living dinosaur, instead deducing it is a mutant created by nuclear testing.
+He dismisses the military's theory of the creature being a living dinosaur, instead deducing that it is a mutant created by nuclear testing in French Polynesia, close to where it was last spotted.

-The creature travels to New York City, leaving a path of destruction in its wake.
-The city is evacuated before the U.S. military, on Nick's advice, lure the creature into revealing itself with a large pile of fish.
-Their attempt to kill it fails, however, and only causes further damage before it escapes.
-Nick collects a blood sample, and by performing a pregnancy test, discovers the creature reproduces asexually and so is collecting food for its offspring.
-Nick also meets up with his ex-girlfriend, Audrey Timmonds, a young aspiring news reporter.
-While she visits him, she uncovers a classified tape in his provisional military tent concerning the monster's origins and turns it over to the media.
-She hopes to have her report put on TV as to launch her career, but her boss, Charles Caiman, uses the tape in his report, declaring it his own discovery, and dubs the creature "Godzilla."
+The creature drowns several fishing trawlers in the Eastern American Seaboard, and travels to New York City, leaving a path of destruction.
+The U.S. military orders an evacuation of the city.
+On Nick's advice, a plan is set to lure the creature into revealing itself with a large pile of fish.
+However, their attempt to kill it fails, causing further damage to the city before it escapes.
+Nick collects a blood sample and, by performing a pregnancy test, discovers the creature reproduces asexually and is about to lay eggs.
+Nick also meets up with his ex-girlfriend Audrey Timmonds, a young aspiring news reporter.
+Unnoticed by Nick, she uncovers a classified tape in his provisional military tent concerning the monster's origins and turns it over to the media.
+She hopes to have her report put on TV to launch her career as a news reporter.
+Charles Caiman misuses the tape in his own report, declaring it his discovery, and dubs the creature "Godzilla".